Revisiting the Uniform Information Density Hypothesis in LLM Reasoning: Exploring the Uniform Information Density Hypothesis in LLM Reasoning

-\textbf{Justifications for using entropy as a proxy.} We use entropy as a proxy for information density because it reflects both model confidence and variability in reasoning; low entropy indicates confident, almost deterministic predictions, while higher entropy suggests uncertainty and the exploration of multiple plausible continuations~\citep{shannon1948mathematicaltheorycommunication, kuhn2013applied}.
-From an information-theoretic perspective, entropy quantifies the expected number of bits required to encode the predictive distribution, with higher values corresponding to richer informational content~\citep{cover2006elements}.
-Aggregating entropy across tokens offers a compact, interpretable signal of reasoning difficulty, marking where the model hesitates versus flows smoothly.
-Furthermore, our empirical results (see Appendix~\ref{app:empirical}) find that using entropy as a proxy internal signal is more effective in discriminating the good and bad structures of reasoning traces of LLMs compared to other log-probability and confidence-based methods.
+\paragraph{Justifications for using entropy as a proxy.}We use entropy as a proxy for information density because it reflects both model confidence and variability in reasoning; low entropy indicates confident predictions while higher entropy implies uncertainty between multiple plausible continuations~\citep{shannon1948mathematicaltheorycommunication, kuhn2013applied}.
+Also, in an information-theoretic perspective, entropy quantifies the expected number of bits required to encode the predictive distribution, where higher values corresponding to richer informational content~\citep{cover2006elements}.
+Therefore, aggregating entropy across tokens offers a compact and interpretable signal of reasoning difficulty.
+Furthermore, our experiments (see Appendix~\ref{app:empirical}) suggest that using entropy as information density is more effective, compared to other candidates such as log-probability and confidence-based methods.

-Figure~\ref{fig:correct-incorrect} compares the evolution of entropy at the step level, therefore $ID_i$, between the averaged reasoning traces for correct and incorrect solutions in AIME2025.
-Here, correct traces exhibit a clear global trend: entropy begins with exploratory fluctuations, stabilizes in mid-trace, and then steadily decays toward near zero, reflecting a structured process of uncertainty resolution and convergence on the final answer.
-In contrast, incorrect traces lack such a global trajectory, instead displaying flat, noisy entropy with occasional sharp spikes that fail to resolve into stability.
+Figure~\ref{fig:correct-incorrect} compares the evolution of $ID_i$ between the averaged reasoning traces for correct and incorrect solutions in AIME2025, respectively.
+Here, correct traces exhibit a clear global trend: entropy begins with exploratory fluctuations, stabilizes in mid-trace, and then steadily decays toward near zero, reflecting a structured process of resolution and convergence on the final answer.
+In contrast, incorrect traces instead displays a flat, noisy entropy trajectory with occasional sharp spikes.